 “The recent riots caused significant damage to our country”, Vucic said.
 “Instead of talking about investments and how Serbia is the first in the region with a 5% growth rate in the first quarter, and this country’s fantastic success, we have headline news about riots and whatever else that is needed to attack our country and to cause the collapse of confidence by any means and at any cost,” he affirmed.

-While political, high-level reporting focuses on the heads of states, it rarely taps into micro-foundations of the decision-making process and political dynamics at a personal level.
-“How does the Serbian president keep the country’s course and stability, his inner balance, and focus, while going through all sorts of storms and turbulences at the historic decision-making moments?”, I inquired.
+While high-level political reporting often focuses on the heads of state, it rarely delves into the micro-foundations of the decision-making process and political dynamics at a personal level.
+“How does the Serbian president maintain the country’s course and stability, his inner balance and focus, while navigating through all sorts of storms and turbulence during historic decision-making moments?”
+I inquired.

-The President of Serbia, who has gone through a tumultuous political journey, the President of Serbia revealed that he could also see that many people support him as demonstrated in the recent parliamentary election where Vucic was a landslide victor.
-Vucic's Serbian Progressive Party (SNS) won 190 out of 250 seats in the Serbian parliament.
+The President of Serbia, who has gone through a tumultuous political journey, revealed that he could also see that many people support him, as seen in the recent parliamentary election where Vucic was a landslide victor.
+Vucic’s Serbian Progressive Party (SNS) won 190 out of 250 seats in the Serbian parliament.

 “What you must not allow yourself to be tempted to do is to react emotionally.
 So, strictly, professionally, you have to keep pressing forward, as that’s in the nation’s interest.
 You focus on key topics.
 You focus on policy, economy, and you show people that you are working, that you will continue to fight for the country, and that is the only way to get the country out of the crisis.
 Anything else would only lead to deeper problems.
 As you could see, we have managed to get out of that crisis created with riots in two or three days,” he said.
 “Today’s problem is the coronavirus, but I am pleased that for the first time in Novi Pazar and Sjenica, we do not have any new COVID-19 related deaths.
 These senseless riots caused a large number of people to become infected with COVID-19.
 I am certain that we will be able to overcome the outbreaks in Belgrade and Novi Sad, which have become two new coronavirus hotspots precisely because of those riots,” he added.
 “When we win against the virus, I believe that we will continue with positive economic trends.
 I am not saying that everything will be like a land flowing with milk and honey, but I believe that we can better navigate the coronavirus crisis than all other European countries, which would be an exceptional success for Serbia,” noted Vucic.

 At the outbreak of the coronavirus pandemic, Serbia reacted quickly by implementing strong self-isolation measures and social distancing.
 While many developed democracies around the world still attempted to understand what Covid-19 was and the best course of action, Serbian president Vucic was ahead of the curve.
 Whether it is from a legacy of centuries-long, incessantly turbulent Serbian politics, prompt and decisive action trains a politician to manage any crisis.
 Otherwise, his personality traits are a question worthy of an examination.
 “How do you tell a potential crisis that needs immediate attention from the President from any other day-to-day business?”, I asked him about his assessment of the part played by political momentum.